barbara-benitez/barbara-benitez.github.io/index.md

 Bank ABC wants to improve its ability to recognize if a transaction is fraudulent.
 As a data scientist, I was tasked with finding a trackable approach to improving the current process in place.

+My goal is to find a robust algorithm that can identify suspicious transactions and minimize expense to the company.

 #### [Internal Blog Post Project](/bank)